React Native Testing: Part 1👩💻

 preset just tells Jest, we are using react-native and ensures its aware of any RN specific features.

 .babelrc file and add in the following snippet, so babel is aware we are coding in react native.

 You’ll see in your project structure, a test folder already exists!
 Woohoo 🎉

 Here at Localz we follow convention by naming our test folders

-__tests__ and placing them in their corresponding folders.
+__tests__ and placing them in each folder that contains any code.
 So our

 4. Creating a basic component

 App.js file to look the same as below…

 Now import all the needed dependencies so we can run our tests; for each of our tests we’ll also need to initialise and render our component.
 So lets create an